 For myself, I’ve done it both ways: stayed put and left town.
 Personally, I like a good national holiday, being partial of course to the U.S.’s Independence Day.
 But, since moving to SG, I’ve also attended parties for Australia Day in January.

 During SG50 – Singapore’s big 50th anniversary bash in 2015 – I was, sadly, out of town.
 Mind you, where I was did not suck: I was at a yoga retreat in Bali.
-So, Sanskrit chanting and Balinese music took the place of the Singapore National Anthem “Majulah Singapura” and “The Moon Represents My Heart,” a popular Chinese song that Singaporeans always seem to work into National Day.
+So, Sanskrit chanting and Balinese music took the place of the Singapore National Anthem “Majulah Singapura”.

 But, there is something to be said for staying in town.